-Producers planning to plant double crop soybeans after wheat harvest should understand and manage the risks of this practice.
+The high soybean price has increased interest in planting double crop soybeans after wheat harvest this summer.
+Producers need to understand and manage the risks of this practice.

-Planting double crop soybeans is not recommended in Michigan due to the high risk associated with this practice.
+Planting double crop soybeans is generally not recommended in Michigan due to the high risk associated with this practice.
+However, there are producers in southwest Michigan that consistently raise double crop soybeans successfully.
+Being able to apply irrigation water significantly improves the probability of success.
 Double crop soybean yields range from 0 to 30 bushels per acre depending on planting date, available soil moisture and the date of the first killing frost in the fall.

 Soil moisture is the most critical factor to consider as most double crop failures are caused by a lack of moisture.
 Both surface and subsurface moisture levels are important.
 If there is not enough moisture near the soil surface to germinate the seed, critical time and yield potential will be lost.
 If the subsoil is dry due to a lack of rainfall in June, the double crop soybeans will be totally dependent on rainfall for the remainder of the season and will probably fail to make a crop.
 “If June is dry, do not try” is a good quote to remember.

 If you plan to plant soybeans after wheat harvest, following the management practices listed below will increase your probability for success.

 - Understand and follow the rotation restrictions for all herbicides applied to the wheat crop.

 - Understand the new option to insure double crop soybeans in Michigan.

 - Harvest the wheat as soon as possible.
 Wheat can be harvested at 18 to 20 percent moisture without damaging the kernels and safely dried using natural air or low temperature drying systems.
 This will allow you to plant three to five days earlier.